gtech-mulearn/Top-100-Coders/profile/alvindennis@mulearn.md

-# Vishakh Abhayan (Full Stack Developer)
+# Alvin Dennis (Tech Enthusiast and Backend Web Developer)

 ### About Me

-> I'm a Full Stack Developer with a passion for creating innovative web applications.
+> I'm a Tech Enthusiast and Backend Web Developer with a passion for creating innovative web applications.
 I have a deep understanding of the full web development life cycle, from concept and design to coding, testing, and deployment.
-I am proficient in `Javascript`, `Python` and a variety of frameworks, such as Django, Express and React.
+I am proficient in `Javascript`, `Python` and a variety of frameworks, such as Django and React.
 I have experience working with databases such as MySQL, PostgreSQL and MongoDB

 ---